jxxcarlson/elm-blackbox/README.md

     > :get src/repl.js
     42, 97, 863
 ```

+Note that `elm-bb` is the command you use start the repl.

 On the other hand, if you say `import Factor as Blackbox`,
 the repl will factor integers into primes.